bstellaceleste/OoH/README.md

 **3. Execute applications**

-All applications are in the `tests` dir, and datasets required may have been previously downloaded in the _prerequisites_ section.
+All applications are in the `tests` dir, and the datasets required may have been previously downloaded in the _prerequisites_ section.
 > From boehm-OoH/Use_Case_Apps

 First, uncompress it dataset folder in the corresponding bench dir: